groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/license/_index.md

 Licenses the component.

 **Example:**
-The following example demonstrates how to set a license passing a path to the license file.
+The following example demonstrates how to set a license passing a path or url to the license file.

 ```